Re-styled for 2017, the Serena has a stunning interior and bags of space.

 - Twin bedroom is a little tight on space (most of them are, though!).

-Great looks, great space, great value for money.
+The Pemberton Serena has great looks, great space, great value for money.
 A real winner from Pemberton!

 - Size: 42ft x 13ft